eirabben/dotfiles/README.md

 base16-railscasts, but feel free to change to one of the other flavours also included.

-This repository currently provide color schemes for Vim, iTerm (Mac OSX) and XFCE terminal (Linux).
+This repository currently provides color schemes for Vim, iTerm (Mac OSX) and XFCE terminal (Linux).
 The terminal themes are required for the Vim theme to work properly. `install.sh` automatically detects and installs the XFCE version, while Mac users need to manually add the themes located in `.dotfiles/base16/base16-iterm-master`